Haivision/srt/test/TESTS_HOWTO.md

 rest of command line parameters are arguments for the last specified option, even if they start with a dash.
 Note that a single dash has no special meaning.

-From the API perspective, in the `TestEnv::argmap` container there are option parameters collected in a vector assigned to particular option as a map key, with skipped the initial dash.
-Free parameters are assigned to an empty string key.
-You can use also two helper methods:
+The `TestEnv::argmap` is using option names (except the initial dash) as keys and the value is a vector of the parameters specified after the option.
+Free parameters are collected under an empty string key.
+For convenience you can also use two `TestEnv` helper methods:

 * `OptionPresent(name)`: returns true if the option of `name` is present in the map (note that options without parameters have simply an empty vector assigned)